Concordium/concordium-base/idiss/README.md

 - `ars_infos`, public keys of anonymity revokers the identity provider cooperates with.
 - `request`, this is the request that the wallet sends which contains cryptographic values and proofs.

-In case of success, the return value is the unit type Otherwise, the return value is an error.
+In case of success, the return value is the unit type.
+Otherwise, the return value is an error.

 ## `create_identity_object_v1`